KIPAC/Physics89L/docs/setup.md

 `git pull`

 This will fetch all the new changes form the repository and merge them into your version.

+It can be complicated to then merge your stashed changes with the newest version of the repository, but we'll provide instructions each week on how to do this so you can get some practice with git!

 ### Option 3: Direct download